-New construction in Simi Valley is concentrated in a handful of active communities and the remaining lots in built-out subdivisions.
-The two largest active programs are Lennar's Sycamore Grove (townhomes and small-lot single-family) and the final phases of Toll Brothers' Big Sky build-out.
-There's also scattered custom and semi-custom infill in Bridle Path, Strathearn, and Long Canyon.
-This page covers what's available in May 2026, how builder pricing and incentives actually work, the Mello-Roos and HOA structure on new inventory, and the negotiation and contract differences buyers should expect.
+New construction in Simi Valley is now concentrated in essentially one active master-planned community plus the remaining lots in built-out subdivisions.
+The headline active program in mid-2026 is Lennar's Sycamore Grove (townhomes, detached condos, and small-lot single-family) near the 118 freeway, now in its final collections.
+The older master-planned communities - Big Sky, Runkle Canyon / Arroyo Vista (the KB Home and Lennar joint venture), and Long Canyon - are built out, so opportunities there are resale rather than new.
+There's also scattered custom and semi-custom infill in Bridle Path and Strathearn.
+This page covers what's available in June 2026, how builder pricing and incentives actually work, the Mello-Roos and HOA structure on new inventory, and the negotiation and contract differences buyers should expect.
+Prices below are starting ranges; verify current pricing and availability directly with the builder.

 What new construction looks like in Simi Valley today

 Simi Valley has run out of large undeveloped tracts.
-The big master-planned communities of the past 20 years - Wood Ranch, Big Sky, parts of Long Canyon - are essentially built out, with only final-phase inventory and infill remaining.
-Sycamore Grove on the south side near the 118 freeway is the headline active community in May 2026, a Lennar development of townhomes and small-lot single-family that's been delivering in phases for several years.
+The big master-planned communities of the past 20+ years - Wood Ranch, Big Sky, Runkle Canyon / Arroyo Vista, and parts of Long Canyon - are essentially built out, with only resale and scattered infill remaining.
+Sycamore Grove on the south side near the 118 freeway is the headline active new-construction community in June 2026, a Lennar masterplan of townhomes, detached condos, and small-lot single-family that's been delivering in phases for several years and is now in its final collections.

 Beyond the master-planned activity, new construction in Simi is mostly lot-by-lot custom and semi-custom builds in Bridle Path (where acre-plus lots are occasionally available), Strathearn (where larger lots accommodate custom builds), and infill teardown-and-rebuild scattered across the city.
-Production builders other than Lennar have limited active inventory.
+Production builders other than Lennar have limited or no active new inventory inside the city in mid-2026 - Toll Brothers, for example, lists active communities in nearby Chatsworth and Porter Ranch but not in Simi Valley itself.

-What this means for buyers: if you want true new construction in a master-planned community with amenities and matching homes, your choices in Simi are essentially Sycamore Grove or the remaining Big Sky inventory.
-Beyond that, new construction is a custom-builder relationship and a longer build timeline.
-Plan 12-18 months from lot purchase to keys on a custom build, vs 60-90 days on standing builder inventory.
+What this means for buyers: if you want true new construction in a master-planned community with amenities and matching homes, your practical choice in Simi in mid-2026 is Sycamore Grove.
+The older communities like Big Sky and Runkle Canyon / Arroyo Vista are resale plays now.
+Beyond Sycamore Grove, new construction is a custom-builder relationship and a longer build timeline.
+Plan 12-18 months from lot purchase to keys on a custom build, vs 30-90 days on standing builder inventory.

-Sycamore Grove by Lennar - the active townhome community
+Sycamore Grove by Lennar - the active master-planned community

-Builder incentives currently offered: closing-cost credits (typically $10K-$25K), rate buy-downs through Lennar Mortgage (the in-house lender), and occasional design-center credits ($5K-$15K).
-Most incentives are tied to using the builder's preferred lender; using outside financing forfeits those incentives.
-Compare all-in cost both ways - sometimes the builder's lender wins on overall cost, sometimes an outside jumbo with a lower base rate wins.
+Builder incentives commonly offered: closing-cost credits, rate buy-downs through Lennar Mortgage (the in-house lender), and occasional design-center credits.
+Most incentives are tied to using the builder's preferred lender; using outside financing typically forfeits those incentives.
+Compare all-in cost both ways - sometimes the builder's lender wins on overall cost, sometimes an outside loan with a lower base rate wins.
 Run both quotes.

 Mello-Roos on new construction - what to know